Improving the Accessibility of your Mainstream Digital Content

-You want your titles to reach everybody in your audience.
-But people with print disabilities can find traditional publications to be difficult or impossible to read.
-However, you can make a difference to your customers, meet legal requirements and expand your market share if you take steps to be an inclusive publisher, building accessibility into your content from the very beginning.
+People with print disabilities can find traditional publications difficult or impossible to read.
+You can make a difference to your customers, meet legal requirements and expand your market share if you take steps to be an inclusive publisher, building accessibility into your content from the very beginning.
 See the resource an Introduction to Inclusive Publishing to understand the terminolgy and concepts involved in mainstream accessibility.